Climate Atlas Guidebook

 Local Data

-Once the map is has loaded up the chosen climate information, scenario, and time period, you can display data about places all across Canada.
+Once the map has loaded up the chosen climate information, scenario, and time period, you can display data about places all across Canada.

 Climate data is available for specific cities and towns, all the provinces and territories, and for square regions (called “grid squares”) all over the country.
 The grid squares are available from coast to coast to coast, so there is data available for all of Canada, even if your town isn’t on the map, or if you want to learn about a remote or rural area.